mayanktee/sprite-cloud/README.md

 **Usage**
 To run the UI automation for the "uitestingplayground" application, use the following command:

-mvn test -Dtest=UITestSuite
+mvn test -Dtest=cucumber.Options.TestRunnerAPI

 For executing the API automation for Swagger Pet Store APIs, use the command:

-mvn test -Dtest=APITestSuite
+ mvn test -Dtest=cucumber.Options.TestRunnerUI

 **Project Structure**
 The project follows a well-organized structure: